burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

     <figcaption>Figure 9: Image Captioning with Attention (still RNN), Designed base on <a href="https://arxiv.org/abs/1502.03044" target="_blank"><i>“Show, Attend, and Tell: Neural Image Caption Generation with Visual Attention”</i>, ICML 2015</a> Paper</figcaption>
 </figure>

-In this paper, authors are proposing solution based on convolutional feature extraction instead of the standard RNN encoder network.
-We're using those features from CNN to compute state and then to compute alignment scores for every timestep of RNN decoder.
-As in previous example I'm going to walk you through the whole process, but you probably are albe to understand it base on the interactive diagram obove :)
+In this paper, the authors are proposing a solution based on convolutional feature extraction instead of the standard RNN encoder network.
+We're using those features from CNN to compute state and then to compute alignment scores for every timestep of the RNN decoder.
+As in the previous example, I'm going to walk you through the whole process, but you probably are able to understand it base on the interactive diagram above :)

 <figure>
     <img src="cnn-alignment.png">